ericmjl/Network-Analysis-Made-Simple/docs/introduction/graphs.md

 Now that we have a proper definition of a graph, let's move on to explore examples of graphs.

-One example I am fond of, based on my background as a biologist, is a protein-protein interaction network.
+One example I (Eric Ma) am fond of, based on my background as a biologist, is a protein-protein interaction network.
 Here, the graph can be defined in the following way: